23 Best Things to Do in Rotterdam, 2-day Itinerary

-Take a drink in the Markthal
+Take a Drink in the Markthal

-Another thing is the market, with traditional products, such as the San Miguel market in Madrid or others.
-But the building is impressive, worth seeing.
+Another thing is the market, with traditional products like the San Miguel market in Madrid or others.
+But the building is impressive and definitely worth seeing.

-Euromast Rotterdam from the heights
+Euromast: Rotterdam from the heights

 You can see all of Rotterdam.
 I recommend that you go up at sunset times so you can enjoy it with the light of the Sunset.
-Definitely a must visit in Rotterdam.
+Definitely, a must-visit in Rotterdam.

 The Kinderdijk Mills

-When you arrive in Kinderdijk you will find some office to pay for the ticket.
+When you arrive in Kinderdijk, you will find some office to pay for the ticket.
 Look, seeing the mills is completely free and does not require paying the entrance fee.

-This visit will take you quietly for two to three hours as you have to take the waterbus that takes a while and then everything is done by walking or cycling.
+This visit will easily take you two to three hours since you have to take the waterbus that takes a while and then everything is done by walking or cycling.

-Then strolls through the harbour on the Spido, walk the streets of Rotterdam and get closer to the Witte Huis, visit the Van Nelle factory (only with guided visit)
+Then strolls through the harbor on the Spido, walk the streets of Rotterdam, and get closer to the Witte Huis, visit the Van Nelle factory (only with a guided visit).

 Visit the Boijmans Van Beuningen Museum

-It is the most important museum of art in Rotterdam, it has a collection ranging from the European Middle Ages to modern art of our day.
+It is the most important museum of art in Rotterdam; it has a collection ranging from the European Middle Ages to the modern art of our day.

-Spido, Visit to the Port of Rotterdam
+Spido, Visit the Port of Rotterdam

 Witte Huis, a quirky building to see in Rotterdam